danrusei/service_mesh_k8s/sm_Istio/Authorization.md

 deployment.apps/shippingservice patched
 ```

-## Simple Authorization Policy
+## Example 1: Authorize checkout and frontend & service to communicate to currency service on port 7000

-When you use peer authentication policies and mutual TLS, Istio extracts the identity from the peer authentication into the `source.principal`.
+When peer authentication policies are used together with mutual TLS, Istio extracts the identity from the peer authentication into the `source.principal`.
 These principals can be used to set authorization policies and telemetry output.
-The below policy allow access to `currencyservice` only to `checkoutservice` and `frontendservice`.
+The below policy we allow access to `currencyservice` only from `checkoutservice` and from `frontendservice`.
-It restricts to `default` namespace, to services which has `checkout` and `frontend` service accounts, to destination port `7000`.
+It is applied to `default` namespace and the destination port `7000`.

 ```yaml
 apiVersion: security.istio.io/v1beta1